What Is Backtest History?

 Use the ⭐ icon from:

-You can favorite up to 100 backtests.
+Expert: up to 100 favorites

 Trying to exceed the limit will show a disabled button